 Another common bird in the North Curry area, the male Mallard is much more colourful than the female and the sexes are easy to identify as the female has a mottled brown plumage which helps her to camouflage herself when she is nesting or has young to protect.
-These Mallards were taken on North Curry Moor in April 2019.
+The Mallard ducklings below were taken on North Curry Moor in April 2019.

 Lapwings are a wader which are now on the endangered list.
 They are a ground-nesting bird found on farmland, moorland, heaths and wetlands.
 This Lapwing was taken at Helland in February 2019.